Oral Cancers

 Because oral cancer can cause problems with speaking, breathing, and swallowing, we partner with speech, physical, and occupational therapists to improve those functions.

-Our expert plastic and reconstructive surgeonsoral and maxillofacial surgeons, orthodontists, and dentists collaborate to repair damage caused by oral cancer or its treatment.
-Often, reconstructive surgery can take place at the same time as your original surgery to removing a tumor.
-We can also recommend dental prostheses, implants, or grafts to rebuild areas in your mouth.
+Often, reconstructive surgery takes place at the same time as your original surgery to remove a tumor.
+We can partner with dentists, prosthodontists, and oral surgeons to recommend dental prostheses, implants, or grafts to rebuild areas in your mouth.

 Best Cancer Hospital in North Carolina